Patient's Query

 Welcome to icliniq.com.

-Please share your lipid profile.
-If LDL (low-density lipoprotein) is more than 190 mg/dL, Statins should be started.
-If LDL is between 160 to 189 mg/dL and other risk factors such as a family history of ischemic heart disease, Statins (cholesterol-lowering medication) should be started.
+Please share your lipid panel.
+If LDL (low-density lipoprotein) is more than 190 mg/dL (milligrams per deciliter), Statins should be started.
+If LDL is between 160 and 189 mg/dL and there are other risk factors such as a family history of ischemic heart disease, Statins (cholesterol-lowering medication) should be started.
 If no risk factors are present or the LDL level is less than 160 mg/dL, then ten years of ASCVD (atherosclerotic cardiovascular disease) risk should be calculated with the help of the American Heart Association's pooled cohort equation available online.
-If ten years risk is more than 7.5 %, Statins should be started.
-Statins are the first line of drugs.
-They are contraindicated in pregnancy and breastfeeding.
-In that case, Niacin (vitamin B3 supplement and lipid-lowering drug) can be started.
-I hope this was helpful.

 Hello doctor,